shred/a500-bom/content/index.md

 * **Agnus 8375**: This part is very rare and expensive, but **do not use other Agnus types**, they have a different pinout and will get damaged!
 There is an [adapter](https://github.com/LIV2/Diet-Agnus-A500-plus) for the more common Agnus 8372, but your system is then limited to 1MB of Chip RAM of course.
 * **Custom Chips**: If you can only get a PLCC chip, use a PLCC to DIP adapter board.
 * **RAM**: You can use any 44256 type DRAM with a 256Kx4 organization and an access time of 120ns or faster.
 * **ROM**: Either use an original one, or burn a 27C400 yourself (provided you have a license).
-New licensed ROMs are available from Cloanto or Hyperion Entertainment.
+New licensed ROMs are available from Cloanto or Hyperion Entertainment (image files only).
 * **Video Hybrid**: There is a [replica board](https://github.com/SukkoPera/OpenAmigaVideoHybrid), but it requires SMD soldering.
 * **RTC**: You can replace the OKI MSM6242B with an RTC72421A.
 If you do so, do not populate Y9, C911, and TC9 (this one is difficult to find anyway).
 The RTC72421A does not need to be calibrated.
 * **Power Connector**: The 5-pin square DIN connector is a "Power Dynamics DS-215".
 It is long out of production, but maybe knowing the type will help you find it.
 * **D-Sub DB-23 Connectors**: It may be surprising because the other D-Sub connectors are still available, but the DB-23 ones are really rare.
 Unfortunately one of them is the video output.
 You can skip them if you don't intend to use external floppy drives and use a RGB-to-HDMI converter.
+* **MC1488/MC1489**: You can skip them if you don't need the serial port.

 ## Capacitors